El Paso County DUI Court Guide

 First Offense

-• Other requirements: Alcohol and drug evaluation, Level I or Level II alcohol education classes, community service (up to 120 hours), and probation.
-Installation of an Ignition Interlock Device (IID) may be required for early reinstatement.
+- Other Requirements: Alcohol and drug education classes, community service (up to 120 hours), and potential installation of an Ignition Interlock Device (IID) upon license reinstatement.

 Second Offense